tip-easy/Tip-Easy/server/src/README.md

-# tools/
+# src/

-This is where all third-party code and their interfaces will live.
+This is where all application source code will live.